rostenkowski/cheats/README.md

 PostgreSQL
 ----------

-How to install the PostgreSQL database, login as the super-user, create an admin account, project database and project user and grant all privileges on the project database to the project user.
+How to install the PostgreSQL database, login as the super-user, create an admin account, login as the admin and create project database and user and grant all privileges on the project database to the that user.

 ```bash
 $ whoami